synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 """Demo script for SN173 protoboard - status/control to E20 web interface"""
 ```

 Here several other SNAPpy library files are imported.
-They will also have “walk-throughs”, later in this same document.
+They will also have "walk-throughs", later in this same document.

 ```python
 from nv_settings import *